QualiTorque/terraform-provider-torque/docs/resources/catalog_item.md

 - `labels` (List of String) List of labels to associate with this catalog item.
 - `max_active_environments` (Number) Sets the maximum number of concurrent active environments insantiated from this blueprint.
 - `max_duration` (String) The maximum duration of an environment instantiated from this blueprint.
+- `self_service` (Boolean) Specify if environments launched from this blueprint should be always on or not.